-Getting married is arguably the biggest emotional and financial decision we make in our lifetime.
+Getting married is arguably the biggest emotional decision we make in our lifetime.
 You share everything with the person you love—your hopes, dreams, aspirations, fears, fantasies, and more.
 It's also one of the biggest financial decisions we make.
 Will you share a bank account?
 Combine car insurance?
 Contribute to retirement funds together?

 When couples fight, money is almost always a primary or secondary cause.
 Use these shortcuts to help kick-start a productive discussion about the role that money will play in your relationship.